SwanseaUniversityMedical/concept-library/README.md

 - You will need to install the Microsoft Visual C++ Compiler for Python.
 This can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=44266)
 - Download the `python_ldap` wheel, located [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#python-ldap)
 - Once downloaded, activate your virtualenv and run the following `pip install path/to/the/file/python_ldap.whl`
-- Once installed, you can run the 'pip install django-auth-ldap' command.
+- Once installed, you can run the `pip install django-auth-ldap` command.
 See LDAP installation reference [here](https://django-auth-ldap.readthedocs.io/en/1.2.x/install.html)
 - If you intend to use LDAP over SSL, please take a look at the troubleshooting guide found [here](https://support.microsoft.com/en-us/help/938703/how-to-troubleshoot-ldap-over-ssl-connection-problems)

 #### Administration area